Friday, March 27

 Saturday, March 28

-The Grand Palais is hosting a series of magnificent exhibitions and this time, it's diving into the work of one of the country's most famous and celebrated painters.
-This cultural institution shines a light on the colossal and fascinating career of Henri Matisse, particularly focusing on the artist's later years.
-A gigantic retrospective, made possible thanks to the collections of the Centre Pompidou, bringing together no less than 230 works.
-Paintings, drawings, cut-out gouaches, illustrated books, textiles, and other stained glass pieces showcase the artist's ability to reinvent himself, as well as...to gain in intensity and depth.
+The Grand Palais keeps the spectacular exhibitions coming and this time it's diving into the work of one of the most famous and celebrated painters in the country.
+The cultural institution revisits the colossal and fascinating career of Henri Matisse, focusing particularly on the later years of the artist.
+A gigantic retrospective, made possible thanks to the collections of the Centre Pompidou, brings together no less than 230 works.
+Paintings, drawings, cut-out gouaches, illustrated books, textiles, and other stained glass pieces showcase the painter's ability to reinvent himself, but also and... to gain intensity and depth.

 See this post on Instagram